Enrolling for Coverage

 • Change in your spouse’s health insurance coverage.

-Depending on the status change, you will have either 30 or 90 days from the event date to make changes to your health care elections.
-Your Plan coverage will generally start the first of the month following completion of the enrollment process.
+Depending on the status change, you will have either 30 or 90 days from the event date to make changes to your healthcare elections.
+Your Plan coverage will generally commence on the first day of the month following the completion of the enrollment process.

-If you’re covering a newborn, coverage will be effective on the date of the child’s birth as long as you enroll your child within 30 days of the birth date.
-If you’re adding an adopted child, coverage will be effective as of the date of adoption or placement, as long as you enroll the child within 30 days.
+If you’re enrolling a newborn, coverage will begin on the date of the child’s birth provided, you enroll your child within 30 days of their birth date.
+For an adopted child, coverage will start from the date of adoption or placement, as long as you enroll the child within 30 days.

 30 days to Make a Change90 Days to Make a Change